Integr-0/ParabolRenderer/README.md

 This library bundles the Roboto Regular font by default, which is used as the default font for the Parabol project.
 I encourage you to check out the [Roboto Font](https://fonts.google.com/specimen/Roboto) for more info.

-Parabol Renderer also includes a custom-made font renderer wit the ability to load custom fonts from files, use system fonts, and render text with different styles and colors.
+Parabol Renderer also includes a custom-made font renderer with the ability to load custom fonts from files, use system fonts, and render text with different styles and colors.
 All being similar to the vanilla Minecraft text rendering.

 ## Features